awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 **New features**

 1. General availability of Aurora Query Plan Management, which enables customers to track and manage any or all query plans used by their applications, to control query optimizer plan selection, and to ensure high and stable applicationperformance\.
-For more information, see [Managing Query Execution Plans for Aurora PostgreSQL](AuroraPostgreSQL.Optimize.md)\.
+For more information, see [Managing query execution plans for Aurora PostgreSQL](AuroraPostgreSQL.Optimize.md)\.

 1. Updated the `libprotobuf` extension to version 1\.3\.0\.
 This is used by the PostGIS extension\.